Unit 4. Nouns and adjectives

 |The colour changes from black to white.|

-Adjectival verbs can take certain inner cases to form equivalents of English abstract nouns that do not express actions and thus are not like gerunds.
-The warmth, for example, can be seen as the consequence (consecutive) of having made something warm, or possibly of the fact (affirmative) of something being made warm.
+Adjectival verbs can take certain inner cases – most importantly the consecutive – to form equivalents of English abstract nouns that do not express actions and thus are not like gerunds.
+The warmth, for example, can be seen as the consequence (consecutive case) of having made something warm, or sometimes of the fact (affirmative case) of something being made warm.
 It can also be seen as a warm thing (accusative) in sentences such as ‘He sat in the warmth’.
-Likewise, ‘light’ (in the sense of ‘brightness’), ‘whiteness’, ‘colour’ and ‘wisdom’ are the consequences (or facts) of lighting something up, making something white, of colouring something, of becoming wise, respectively.
+Likewise, ‘beauty, difficulty, whiteness, colour’ are the consequences or sometimes facts of making something beautiful, difficult, white, and of colouring something, respectively.

 This use of the consecutive also illustrates why its descriptor is ‘direct consequence, effect’: the consequence of having made the waistcoat white (its whiteness) has the effect that the crew stare in wonder, wherefore the beaver’s eyes start to hurt, etc. The consequences are multiplied progressively, but only the direct ones form the consecutive case.
 Likewise, the causative’s descriptor is ‘direct cause’.

-The inner locative and scenic cases are used for place names: lemàrc. ‘the country of Lemaria’ is the inner locative of the verb lemàc. ‘to make Lemizh’; ‘a seat’ is perhaps better translated as zdòrs., the inner scenic of zdàs. ‘to seat someone’ (being the intended or chosen location for being seated).
+The inner locative and scenic cases are used for place names. lemàrc. ‘the country of Lemaria’ is the inner locative of the verb lemàc. ‘to make Lemizh’.
+A seat is the intended or chosen location for sitting down, and thus translated as zdòrs., the inner scenic of zdàs. ‘to sit down, to seat oneself’.

 Verbs of work and profession

-Verbs such as ‘make lace, bake, garden, teach, host, play the piano’ make use of a number of inner cases to convey different meanings:
+Verbs such as ‘make lace, bake, garden, teach, host, play the trumpet, sail, ring a bell’ make use of a number of inner cases to convey different concepts:

 - The inner factive gives us the gerunds or gerund-like abstract nouns ‘lace-making’, ‘baking’, ‘gardening’, etc.

-- The inner nominative gives us laceè. ‘lace-maker’ (the sender of lace-making).
-This really just means ‘one making lace’, so it can be used to describe a hobby lace-maker, or a person who is just making lace at the moment, as well.
-Conversely, the verb plus a nominative object (laceá beaverÌe.) translates as ‘The beaver is making lace / The beaver is working as a lace-maker / The beaver is a lace-maker.’
+- The inner nominative gives us khlè. ‘lace-maker’ (the sender of lace-making) etc. This really just means ‘one making lace’, so it can be used to describe a hobby lace-maker, or a person who is just making lace at the moment, as well.
+Conversely, the verb plus a nominative object – khlá trÌxke. lace-fact1 beaver-acc-nom2a. – translates as ‘The beaver is making lace / The beaver is working as a lace-maker / The beaver is a lace-maker.’

-Many job titles, e.g. ‘baker, gardener, teacher, host, piano player, doctor’, have an inner nominative; principally because professions are often about producing or selling something, or about providing a kind of service.
-‘Friend’ as the ‘sender of being friends’ (which is also an action, not a state) can also be put in this category, as well as ‘witch’ as the ‘sender of witching’.
+Many job titles, e.g. ‘baker, gardener, teacher, waiter, host, trumpet player, doctor’, have an inner nominative; principally because professions are often about producing or selling something, or about providing a kind of service. ‘friend’ as the ‘sender of being friends’ (which is also an action, not a state) can also be put in this category, as well as ‘witch’ as the ‘sender of witching’.

-- Inner datives are: ‘student’ (the recipient of teaching), ‘winner’ (the recipient of the winning, the one who gets the victory), ‘guest’ (the recipient of hosting), ‘patient’ (the recipient of doctoring).
+- Inner datives are: ‘student’ (the recipient of teaching), ‘customer’ (in a restaurant: the recipient of, well, waitering), ‘guest’ (the recipient of hosting), ‘winner’ (the recipient of the winning, the one who gets the victory), ‘patient’ (the recipient of doctoring).
 Some, um, job titles – ‘spy, thief’ – also belong here.
 And probably ‘hedge fund manager’.